-The anticipated average rates increase for 2022-2023 in the 2021-2031 Ten Year Plan was 5.87%9.
-This is the highest increase for any individual year in the ten years and the closest Council gets to the required self-imposed rates increase limit of 6%10.
-The combined impact of these budget changes and mitigating actions outlined here move the average rates increase to around 5.96%, just inside this selfimposed net rates increase limit.
+The anticipated average rates increase for 2022-2023 in the 2021-2031 Ten Year Plan was 5.87%.
+This is the highest increase for any individual year in the ten years and the closest Council gets to the required self-imposed rates increase limit of 6%.
+The combined impact of these budget changes and mitigating actions outlined here move the average rates increase to around 6.50%, just outside this self-imposed net rates increase limit.

 The financial impact of defending legal claims related to alleged building defects and the revised budget for 2022-2023 including the changes outlined in the 'What's Changed | Kā Panonitaka' section. combine to an average rates increase to around 8.74%.
-This is considerably beyond our 6% selfimposed net rates increase limit and we are very conscious of the need to minimise the rates impact for our communities once again this year and considered the following budget changes to allow for a more reasonable rates increase.
+This is considerably beyond Council's 6% self-imposed net rates increase limit and Council are very conscious of the need to minimise the rates impact for communities once again this year and considered the following budget changes to allow for a more reasonable rates increase.

 - Increased assumption for annual growth in the rating base from a relatively conservative 2.5% to 3.5%.
-This is based on greater than expected growth for 2021-2022 coupled with continuing high levels of consents and development activity suggesting that a higher growth factor is reasonable. - Reduced the forecast interest rate for the 2022-2023 year from 3.0% to 2.5%.
-Interest rates have not risen as quickly as was originally anticipated and the Council's current weighted average interest rate in December 2021 sits at 2.11% over \$248.0M of external debt.
-We have confidence that we can manage our actual average 2022-2023 interest rate to not exceed 2.5%.
-This will have the effect of reducing forecast interest expense by \$2.28M down from \$13.7M to \$11.4M.
+This is based on greater than expected growth for 2021-2022 coupled with continuing high levels of consents and development activity suggesting that a higher growth factor is reasonable. - > Reduced the forecast interest rate for the 2022-2023 year from 3.0% to 2.5%.
+Interest rates have not risen as quickly as was originally anticipated and the Council's current weighted average interest rate in December 2021 sits at 2.11% over \$248M of external debt.
+This will have the effect of reducing forecast interest expense by \$2.6M down from \$13.7M to \$11.1M.